San Salvador: Sports

-Jorge "El Mágico" González Stadium with the San Salvador Financial District in the background.

 Estadio Cuscatlán, with a capacity of over 45,000, is the largest soccer venue in Central America and the Caribbean.
 It was announced on 16 November 2007, that Estadio Cuscatlán would become the first soccer stadium in Central America and the Caribbean to have a large LED screen, on which spectators can view the action.
 The screen is 40 meters in height and width and was completed in March 2008.
 The stadium was built in the early 1970s just before the beginning of the civil war, intended to jump-start an era of modernization in San Salvador, but development in the country ground to a halt during the 12 years of war.

 Another major stadium is the Estadio Jorge "Mágico" González, with a capacity of 35,000.
 This stadium hosted the Central American and Caribbean Games in 2002, in which El Salvador came in 6th place among 37 countries.

 San Salvador is the home of three major soccer teams in the Primera División de Fútbol de El Salvador: Alianza F.C., C.D.
 Atlético Marte and C.D.
 Universidad de El Salvador.
 Alianza F.C. and Atlético Marte play their home games at Estadio Cuscatlán, and C.D.
 Universidad de El Salvador plays theirs at Estadio Universitario UES.
 Alianza is well known throughout El Salvador for its loyal supporters and for the exuberant atmosphere created during games.

+In basketball, the city will host all matches for the 2027 FIBA Women's AmeriCup.